CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 * Information of users
  If the system is shut down without replacement, users must be informed in good time of the imminent shutdown and, if necessary, have the opportunity to save their own data.
 * Remove references to the system
  When decommissioning a system, references to the system must also be deleted.
-This includes, for example, deleting the DNS entry and the entries in other directory services as well as other references depending on the purpose.
+This includes, for example, deleting the DNS entry and the entries in other directory services as well as other references depending on the intended use.
 For example, if a web server is taken out of service, then references to this server, which are still contained in their own websites should be deleted.
 * Deleting the data on the system to be shut down
  It must be ensured that no more valuable information is available on the data media.
 It is not enough just to reformat the disks, but they have to be completely overwritten at least once.
 It should be noted that neither deleting the operating system erasure nor reformatting the disks actually removes the data from the volumes.
 With suitable software, data can be reconstructed in such cases, often without much effort.
 * Delete backup media
  After decommissioning a system, the corresponding backup media may need to be deleted or rendered unusable if the data stored on it is no longer needed.
 * Remove any other information
 Often, server systems contain other data (such as configuration data) stored in nonvolatile memory or are labeled externally (for example, with the computer name, IP address, and other technical information).
-If possible, this information should be removed prior to transfer of the device, as an attacker may be able to extract information from such information for possible attacks.
+If possible, this information should be removed prior to transferring the device, as an attacker may be able to extract information from such information for possible attacks.
-It is recommended to use the recommendations given above to create a checklist that can be used when decommissioning a system.
+It is recommended that you use the recommendations given above to create a checklist that can be used when decommissioning a system.
 In this way it can be avoided that individual steps are forgotten.

 ** Migration of a server **